 With the many risks associated with prednisone addiction, addicts struggling to recover must seek professional help.
-Zinnia Healing is a leading addiction treatment center that provides evidence-based care for those struggling with substance abuse.
+Zinnia Health is a leading addiction treatment center that provides evidence-based care for those struggling with substance abuse.
 Our team of experts provides a comprehensive and individualized approach to each person we treat, ensuring they have everything they need to recover from addiction and live a happy, healthy life.

 How To Recognize the Signs of Prednisone Addiction

 There are a few signs that you can look for if you think someone you know is addicted to prednisone.
 They include: